-Many people have routines that combine Korean skin care products with Western ones, in a routine that is customized to their needs.
+Many people have routines that combine Korean skin are products with Western ones, in a routine that is customized to their needs.
 For example, a lot of Asian and K-beauty gurus will mix a Western and K-beauty routine.
-They might use high-powered skin care actives like vitamin A or chemical exfoliants, along with more gentle, layered hydrating and nourishing steps.
+They might use high-powered skincare actives like vitamin A or chemical exfoliants, along with gentler layered hydrating and nourishing steps.

 South Korea has been home to a robust cosmetics industry for decades, with products and traditions that are nothing new to the people living in East Asia.
 In North America and Europe, however, K-beauty took off sometime in the mid-2010s, and radically changed the way skin care was viewed.